rodrigobarnes/instapaper2pdf/README.md

 It should be possible to bypass instapaper and just have a list of URLs but the text cleaning Instapaper does is nice plus the target workflow is:

-- log articles in Instapaper
+- Log articles in Instapaper
 - Periodically generate PDF
 - Read at leisure on Remarkable